birdcamjunkie/minesweeper/README.md

 # minesweeper
-A React + Django minesweeper app
+A React frontend (with NextJS) + Django backened minesweeper app

 # Local Dev
 ## Start the server